istio/istio.io/content/en/docs/ambient/install/multicluster/_index.md

 Service scope configurations are not read from across clusters:

+- Only uniform service scope configurations are supported - service scope must match across all clusters
 - Only the local cluster's service scope configuration is used as the source of truth
-- Remote cluster service scopes are not respected, which can lead to unexpected traffic behavior
+- Remote cluster service scopes are not respected, which can lead to unexpected traffic behavior when the same service has different scopes in different clusters
 - Cross-cluster service discovery may not respect intended service boundaries

 If a service's waypoint is marked as global, that service will also be global:

-- This can lead to unintended cross-cluster traffic if not managed carefully
+- This can lead to unintended cross-cluster traffic in single-network multi-cluster deployments
 - The solution to this issue is tracked [here](https://github.com/istio/istio/issues/57710)

 #### Load Distribution on Remote Network

 Traffic going to a remote network is not equally distributed between endpoints:

 - When failing over to a remote network, a single endpoint on a remote network may get a disproportionate number of requests due to multiplexing of HTTP requests and connection pooling
+- A very similar issue currently exists for sidecar mode as well
 - The solution to this issue is tracked [here](https://github.com/istio/istio/issues/58039)

 #### Gateway Limitations